FAQ's

 • + How do I know if you're the right therapist for me?

 • You are more than welcome to reach out to me so we can have a brief (and free) 15 minute consultation call to talk about exactly what you're looking for and what your therapy expectations are.
 If it turns out we're not quite a match, I'm happy to refer you to someone in my network who might be a better fit.
-If you think you'd like to try some sessions together, I'll send you your intake form the same day.
-There is no obligation to continue sessions with me at any point in our relationship, so I'd say that if you're thinking about getting in touch, try it so you can see how it goes.
-If you'd like to first get a better picture of how starting therapy together will look, take a look at the Therapy Map for a breakdown of the intake and the first four sessions.
+If you think you'd like to try some sessions together, you can set up an initial session with me and go from there.
+There is no obligation to continue sessions with me at any point in our relationship, so if you're considering working with me, I'd love to hear from you so we can feel out the fit together.
+You can also get a sense of how starting therapy together will look by taking a look at the Therapy Map for a breakdown of the intake and the first four sessions.

 • + Do you write letters for gender-affirming surgeries?

 • Yes!
 If you are currently located in New York State and are in need of a letter from a mental health provider for an upcoming gender-affirming surgery, please reach out to me.
-I am a member of The Gender Affirming Letter Access Project (GALAP), and I do not charge for gender-affirming surgery letter sessions.
+I am a member of The Gender Affirming Letter Access Project (GALAP), and I do not charge for gender-affirming surgery letter sessions or any related followup.
 If for any reason I am not available to write your letter with you, I am happy to provider you with a referral to another low or no cost provider.